UniMath/agda-unimath/src/real-numbers/inequality-real-numbers.lagda.md

-Inequality of the real numbers is equivalently described by the _upper_ cut of one being a subset of the upper cut of the other, i.e., `x ≤ y` iff `upper-cut x ≤ upper-cut y`.
-This is easily seen by the fact that the complement of the lower cut determines the upper cut of a disjoint pair of rounded cuts.
+Inequality of the real numbers is equivalently described by the _upper_ cut of one being a subset of the upper cut of the other, i.e., `x ≤ y` iff `upper-cut y ⊆ upper-cut x`.
+This is easily seen by the fact that the complement of the lower cut determines the upper cut of a disjoint pair of rounded cuts, and vice versa.

 ## Definitions